simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

    core services move to the new Puppet node.
 All software configurations can be updated in Puppet, as needed.

-New Server Creation And Client Migration
+New Server Creation and Client Migration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The recommended method for upgrading breaking changes is to create a new Puppet